bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 outside forces such as regulations.
 This section very briefly covers those ideas so they are not lost as the company grows and the legal and regulatory environment changes.

-* Use of autonomous vehicles for inventory management
+* Use of autonomous vehicles for inventory management as the regulatory environment supports that across Europe
 * Loss prevention
-* Criminal usage detection
+* Criminal usage detection: kidnapping, robbery, etc.
 * Use of satellite communications instead of cellular networks if we see consistent use while out of service

 ## Final Thoughts